yichiehliu/opyn-interview/README.md

    8. Slider
    9. SideBar
    10. Tab
+   11. Wallet
-   11. Wallet: There are Intall Metamask / Wallet Error / Connect to Metamask status
+       1. There are Intall Metamask / Wallet Error / Connect to Metamask status
+       2. If webpage is already connected to Metamask, it will jump to second step automatically.

 2. Connectors / Constants: constants, settings for wallet connection
 3. Data: tx and action button descriptions for each tx step